Tracie D. Hall

-Tracie D. Hall is an American librarian, author, curator, and advocate for the arts who has served as the executive director of the American Library Association since 2020.
+Tracie D. Hall (born 1968) is an American librarian, author, curator, and advocate for the arts who served as the executive director of the American Library Association from 2020 to 2023.
 Hall is the first African American woman to lead the association since its founding in 1876.

-Biography
+Early life and education

 Hall was born and raised in the Watts neighborhood of Los Angeles.

 She received a dual Bachelor of Arts degrees in law and society and African American studies from the University of California, Santa Barbara in 1991.
 She went on to receive a Master of Arts in international studies from Yale University and a Master of Library and Information Science (MLIS) from the University of Washington Information School, where she studied under Spencer Shaw.
-She received a Mover and Shaker Award from Library Journal in 2004.
-City mayor Eddie Perez designated February 13 "Tracie Hall Day" to acknowledge her service to community of Hartford, Connecticut.

 Career

-Prior to her appointment as ALA director, Hall served as the director of the Joyce Foundation Culture Program.
+Prior to her appointment as ALA executive director, Hall served as the director of the Joyce Foundation Culture Program.
 She also served as Chicago's Deputy Commissioner of the Department of Cultural Affairs and Special Events.
-In libraries, Hall was vice president of the Queens Public Library and assistant dean of Dominican University Graduate School of Library and Information Science.
+In libraries, Hall was vice president of the Queens Public Library and assistant dean of the Dominican University Graduate School of Library and Information Science.
 She was the director of the Office for Diversity for the American Library Association from 2003 to 2006.
-Earlier in her career, she had worked at the Seattle Public Library and Hartford Public Library and run a homeless shelter in Santa Monica.
+Earlier in her career, she worked at the Seattle Public Library and Hartford Public Library and run a homeless shelter in Santa Monica.
 In the private sector, she worked as community investment strategist at Boeing’s Global Corporate Citizenship Division.

 Hall is founder and curator of Rootwork Gallery, an experimental arts space in Chicago founded in 2016.
 She has served as a visiting curator at the School of the Art Institute of Chicago and a visiting professor at Southern Connecticut State University, Wesleyan University, and the Catholic University of America.
 A poet and playwright, Hall was a Cave Canem Foundation fellow.